This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

 That being said, you CAN go without Taking Cara Babies and find much more affordable or even free options online where you can learn.

-That post is a basic skeleton of steps I took to get Annabelle to sleep through the night.
+My 18 Extremely Effective Baby Sleep Tips are a basic skeleton blueprint of my steps to get Annabelle to sleep through the night.

 In the future, I will create more content and go deeper into the systems and planning I took.